ultimatecourses/ngx-errors/README.md

 > Note: when using array syntax, `[]` bindings are needed

-Using an error, will show the error message when either condition are true:
+Using the array syntax, when any condition in the array is true the error will be shown:

 ```html
 <input type="text" formControlName="username">